 - So by day 90, you should have your goal clearly in sight.

 To help you, I have already drawn up a goal plan template for you to use.
 Just sign up to the resource library using the form below; you will get access to the plan, a calendar and also an e-book with all the current vegan brands across the world.
-Plus a whole host of resources to help you with your vegan journey!
+As well as a whole host of resources to help you with your vegan journey!